 The Amount of Car Payments Due on the Original Loan

-Another thing that lenders look for when you apply for Refinancing is the amount of money you have left to pay on your previous loan.
+Another thing that lenders look for when you apply for refinancing is the amount of money you have left to pay on your previous loan.
 Sometimes there may be a minimum or maximum loan amount they give out, and if you don’t fall within that range with what is left on your initial loan you may not be approved.

 The Age of Your Original Car Loan